-Time series 3: 'Masterpiece' BBC drama starring Siobhan Finneran reveals new cast as filming begins
+Time series 3: BBC One reveals first look at 'masterpiece' drama starring Siobhan Finneran and David Tennant

 2026 is going to be an AMAZING year for drama on BBC One

-Late last year, it was announced that Jimmy McGovern’s award-winning drama Time will be returning, after the huge success of series 1 and 2.
+Late last year, it was announced that Jimmy McGovern’s award-winning drama Time would be returning, after the huge success of series 1 and 2.

 Series 2 followed in 2023.
 This time, it was set in a female prison and starred Jodie Whittaker and Bella Ramsey.
-Here’s everything you need to know about the upcoming series 3 of Time on BBC One.
+Series 3 of the anthology series is coming soon, and here’s everything we know so far.

 When is Time series 3 coming out?